 With no fewer than nine national parks or wildlife reserves, a Malawi Safari offers unforgettable wildlife viewing in unspoilt wilderness.

-Neighbouring Majete are Lengwe National Park and Mwabvi Wildlife Reserve.
-Lengwe is best known for its antelope, including beautiful nyala, majestic kudu and little suni, as well as bushbuck and impala.
+Neighbouring Majete is Lengwe National Park and Mwabvi Wildlife Reserve.
+Lengwe is best known for its antelope, including beautiful nyala, majestic kudu and little sun, as well as bushbuck and impala.
 Mwabvi is also home to kudu and impala, as well as other antelope and buffalo.
 You can also expect to see an impressive array of birdlife during your Malawi Safari.

-Central Malawi plays host to Nkhotakota Wildlife Reserve, home to varied lanscapes, prolific birdlife, and newly translocated elephant, sable, kudu, buffalo, waterbuck, impala and warthog.
+Central Malawi plays host to Nkhotakota Wildlife Reserve, home to varied landscapes, prolific birdlife, and newly translocated elephant, sable, kudu, buffalo, waterbuck, impala and warthog.

-In the north, Nyika National Park is Malawi’s largest, and boasts large numbers of antelope, zebra and smaller mammals like warthog and bushpig, as well as one of Central Africa’s highest densities of leopard.
-Neighbouring and complementing Nyika is Vwasa Marsh Wildlife Reserve, with its wonderful mix of vegetation, impressive range of birdlife, herds of elephant, and large number of hippos, buffalo and smaller mammals.
+In the north, Nyika National Park is Malawi’s largest and boasts large numbers of antelope, zebra and smaller mammals like warthog and bush pig, as well as one of Central Africa’s highest densities of leopard.
+Neighbouring and complementing Nyika is Vwasa Marsh Wildlife Reserve, with its wonderful mix of vegetation, an impressive range of birdlife, herds of elephant, and a large number of hippos, buffalo and smaller mammals.